tjsmart/pw2py/README.md

 Description
 ------------------------------------
 This code creates an interface between plane-wave based codes (particularly QE) and python.
-It define several classes and methods which are commonly useful.
+It defines several classes and modules which are commonly useful.

 Prerequisites:
 ------------------------------------